 – they tend to have low to medium (from 1 W to 250 000 W) transmitter peak and average power, with notable exceptions;

 – they typically use master-oscillator power-amplifier transmitters rather than power oscillators.
-They are usually tunable, and some of them are frequency-agile.
+They are usually tuneable, and some of them are frequency-agile.
 Some of them use linear – or non-linear – FM (chirp) or phase-coded intra-pulse modulation;

 – some of them have antenna main beams that are steerable in one or both angular dimensions using electronic beam steering;